 Paralysed man moves hand using ‘Thought Control’April 14, 2016

-Neuralprosthetics, commonly known as ‘Thought Control’ is when a microchip is implanted into the brain of a patient with a spinal cord injury.
+Neuralprosthetics, commonly known as ‘Thought Control’ is when a microchip is implanted into the brain of a patient with a spinal injuries.
 The chip bypasses the damaged spinal cord and allows the patient with the spinal cord injury to ‘think’ the thoughts he wants his limbs to undertake.
 By simply thinking he wants to move his hand, he is able to do so.

 Scientists in Ohio, America first released this breakthrough in September 2015.
 The first man to benefit from this is 24 year old Ian Burkhart who became paralysed from his neck down 6 years ago.
 Since then, the scientists have been providing updates on how Mr Burkhart, has been benefitting from this treatment.

 In September 2015 Mr Burkhart was only able to move his hands slightly.
 6 months on he is now able to carry out daily functions which for many tetraplegics would greatly enhance their quality of life.

 Raquel Siganporia, told ITV News that whilst the initial movement was met with cautious optimism in the spinal cord community, the continued improvement and crucially the ability to allow someone to carry out daily activities for themselves, provides an element of hope for the future.

 Raquel told ITV News that it is still nowhere near a quick or full repair of the spinal cord, but it would give tetraplegics in particular, a sense of independence again if they can move their hands and do some tasks for themselves.